-- Various legislative and rule changes may impact HBPs and QDPs; carriers should track potential changes and consult with the DOI as needed. - Managed care plans (including non-QHPs) must provide acceptable out-of-network coverage, which DOI has defined as no greater than 60% member coinsurance.
+- Managed care plans (including non-QHPs) must provide acceptable out-of-network coverage, which DOI has defined as no greater than 60% member coinsurance.
 Going forward, acceptable out-of-network deductibles and out-of-pocket limits are capped at a multiple of the indexed federal in-network cost sharing limitation. - Carriers offering one or more Enhanced Short-term Plan (ESTP) must bear in mind that such plans comprise a single risk pool along with the carrier's other actively marketed individual health plans.
-Therefore, the ESTP's impact on the risk pool and on 2022 QHP rates must be taken into account and explained within the actuarial memorandum. - Although the meaningful difference standard for QHPs was eliminated as mandatory under federal law for 2019 onward, DOI will continue to apply the same standard as prior years. - Carriers of QDPs still must provide the actuarial value of each plan as certified by a member of the American Academy of Actuaries and should assign each plan either a "high" or "low" label within the template in order to pass federal template validations. - Commission schedules must be included in the rate filing and must not vary between special enrollments or open enrollments or any other factor that may indicate health status such as metal level, age, family size, etc. - Carriers should submit silver rates that account for the anticipated lack of cost sharing reduction payments and must include the non-loaded silver rates as supplementary information. - The rate increase justification, following the Appendix B template, must be submitted to DOI for each health benefit plan rate filing even if the increase is below the federal threshold. - Within the Essential Community Provider/Network Adequacy Template, the network adequacy (provider directory information) portion is required for all health benefit plans, while the essential community provider portion of the template only needs to be completed for QHPs. - The network narrative required for QHPs must describe the quantitative and qualitative standards used to determine whether networks contain an adequate number of accessible primary care and specialty providers and facilities, as well as a description of how such standards are measured.
+Therefore, the ESTP's impact on the risk pool and on QHP rates must be taken into account and explained within the actuarial memorandum. - Commission schedules must be included in the rate filing and must not vary between special enrollments or open enrollments or any other factor that may indicate health status such as metal level, age, family size, etc. - Carriers should submit silver rates that account for the anticipated lack of cost sharing reduction payments and must include the non-loaded silver rates as supplementary information. - The rate increase justification, following the Appendix B template, must be submitted to DOI for each health benefit plan rate filing even if the increase is below the federal threshold. - Within the Essential Community Provider/Network Adequacy Template, the network adequacy (provider directory information) portion is required for all health benefit plans, while the essential community provider portion of the template only needs to be completed for QHPs. - The network narrative required for QHPs must describe the quantitative and qualitative standards used to determine whether networks contain an adequate number of accessible primary care and specialty providers and facilities, as well as a description of how such standards are measured.
 The network narrative must also explain how each of the carrier's networks will meet Idaho's any willing provider laws. - QHP carriers must make available up-to-date machine-readable data files for their QHPs, including the index, plans, provider directories, and prescription drug formularies, in the standard format prescribed by CMS; guidance on this requirement is available here.
-The SERFF filing should indicate the publicly accessible location of such datasets by including, in the Network Narrative and Access Plan, the link to the carrier's website page where the machine readable files can be accessed.

-• Quarterly small group index rate adjustments must be filed no later than 105 days prior to the effective date.
+The SERFF filing should indicate the publicly accessible location of such datasets by including, in the Network Narrative and Access Plan, the link to the carrier's website page where the machine readable files can be accessed. - Quarterly small group index rate adjustments must be filed no later than 105 days prior to the effective date.